sikaeducation/curriculum/courses/401/standards/query-databases/topics/postgres-psql/README.md

 sudo -u postgres psql database_name_goes_here
 ```

-The `sudo -u postgres` prefix runs the `psql` command as the `psql` command as the `postgres` user.
-This also works with PostgreSQL connection strings used to connect to remote databases:
+The `sudo -u postgres` prefix runs the `psql` command as the `psql` command as the `postgres` user on your local computer.

+You can also use `psql` with PostgreSQL connection strings used to connect to remote databases:

 ```bash
 psql postgresql://username:password@database.server.com:5432/database_name